Title IX Sexual Misconduct Policy

 Witnesses (as distinguished from the parties) who are faculty, students or staff of the University are expected to cooperate with and participate in the University’s investigation and resolution process.
 Failure of a witness to cooperate with and/or participate in the investigation or resolution process constitutes a violation of this Policy and may be subject to discipline.

-Witnesses may be interviewed remotely by phone, video conferencing, or similar technologies if the investigators determine that timeliness or efficiency dictate a need for remote interviewing.
-Witnesses may also provide written statements in lieu of interviews, if deemed appropriate by the investigator(s), though this approach is not ideal.
+Witnesses may be interviewed remotely by phone, video conferencing, or similar technologies if the Investigators determine that timeliness or efficiency dictate a need for remote interviewing.
+Witnesses may also provide written statements in lieu of interviews, if deemed appropriate by the Investigators, though this approach is not ideal.

 Opportunity for Parties to Review Evidence